MASILab/PreQual/README.md

 Default = on

-**--synb0 on/off**
+**--synb0 raw/stripped/off**

-Run `topup` with a synthetic b0 generated with the Synb0-DisCo deep-learning framework if no reverse phase encoded images are supplied and a T1 image is supplied.
+Run `topup` with a synthetic b0 generated with the Synb0-DisCo deep-learning framework if no reverse phase encoded images are supplied and a raw or skull-stripped T1 image is supplied.
 Synb0-DisCo requires at least 24GB of RAM.

-Default = on
+Default = raw

 **--topup\_first\_b0s\_only**